 Comments and Reviews

-The 2024 Read Maine Agriculture Book The 2024 Read ME Agriculture program will be held March 18 - 22, for Maine grades PK-4 students.
+The 2024 Read Maine Agriculture Book The 2024 Read ME Agriculture program was held in spring 2024, for Maine grades PK-4 students.
 "Inspired by our current focus on aquaculture, this year's book is "The Wakame Gatherers," written by Holly Thompson and illustrated by Kazumi Wilds.
 Every [Maine] classroom that participates will receive a copy of the book and accompanying educator's guide, with aligned classroom activities."

 "A Notable Social Studies Trade Book for Young People 2009" selected by the National Council for the Social Studies in cooperation with the Children's Book Council